 Overall, the internship gave me great insight into the world of marketing.
 From content creation to analysing ad performance, I got to engage with many different aspects of online marketing.
 And develop key skills that I can use in the future.

 The internship also helped me to understand what aspects of marketing I enjoy and what aspects I could improve on.
 Turns out, I really enjoy social media marketing – perhaps because I’m a millennial that is constantly on these channels!
 I’d also like to learn more about Google Analytics and Facebook advertising.

 Another learning opportunity was adapting to remote working.
 The transition from uni-based student to working-from-home full-time employee was not easy.
 I had to train myself to be self-disciplined and manage my time effectively to make sure I got my work done on time.
 Even though I was sometimes rolling out of bed at quarter to nine, I created an effective routine and worked well independently.

-But despite everyone in the team working remotely, it didn’t mean we missed out on office banter.
+But despite everyone in the team working remotely, using remote working software, it didn’t mean we missed out on office banter.
 The EmailOctopus team uses Slack to communicate with one another throughout the day.
 And once I got the hang of the Giphy extension, Slack messages become a whole lot more fun!

 The team also organised a few virtual quizzes.
 And even though it doesn’t quite beat the pub, it was a fun way to get the team together.

 Tips on interning remotely